thihanaung-thnn/thihanaung-thnn/README.md

 - 👋 Hi, I’m Dr. Thiha Ng.
-- 👀 I’m interested in Data Science.
+- 👀 I’m interested in Data Science, Web development, and Cyber Security.
-- 🌱 I’m currently learning Python and R.
+- 🌱 I’m currently learning Full-stack web development.

 <!---
 thihanaung-thnn/thihanaung-thnn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.